genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 }
 ```

-Any message extending this class will have access to a property called `deserializedFields` of type `Map<String, DeserializedField>`, which will provide enough information to reconstruct the values that were part of the original payload.
+Any message extending this class will have access to a property called `deserializedFields` of type `Map<String, DeserializedField>` This property provides enough information to reconstruct the values that were part of the original payload.

 The `DeserializedField` sealed class definition looks like this: